yungyuc/nsdhw_24au/project/LienShark/Readme.rst

 In addition, I will also apply it to financial modeling, machine learning and big data processing, and use my project to reduce memory and computing costs in the data processing process.
 I hope it can have more practical application value.

+And the baseline will be the method mentioned above from my survey and the traditional svd decomposition and spectral decomposition that I have improved.

 System Architecture